 The city of Jacksonville will get its annual boost in rowdiness this weekend when Florida and Georgia come to town.
-If top-ranked Georgia wins, it will be a game away from claiming the SEC East and continuing its unbeaten season.
+If top-ranked Georgia wins, it continues its unbeaten season and will be able to make a run at a second straight national championship.

 If the Gators are able to spoil all of that, it will make up for what is shaping up to be a mediocre season.
 These two teams love to humiliate each other.
 Here are five times one team had the other on the ground and just kept kicking away.
 (Note: I did not include Georgia’s 75-0 victory in 1942 since many of Florida's upperclassmen were already serving in World War II.
 The Gators did not even field a team in 1943.)

 All games played in Jacksonville, Fla., unless otherwise noted.

 5. Georgia 24, Florida 3 – Nov.
 9, 1985

 This is the closest game on this list, but is notable for its level of devastation.
 The Gators were undefeated and ranked No. 1 in the nation for the first time in the program’s history.
 Georgia sent them crashing back to Earth with this methodical beating.
 The Bulldogs gained 344 yards on the ground and held Florida to 28 thanks to five sacks of quarterback Kerwin Bell.
 At the end of the game, Georgia head coach Vince Dooley said, “I don’t know how you play any better.
 Everybody was superb.”

 4. Georgia 51, Florida 0 – Nov.
 9, 1968